arunkumar-mourougappane/arunkumar-mourougappane/README.md

 ⚡ Fun fact: ...
 - I love Anime and Manga(Mostly shonnen but I read other stuff).
+- I have picked up the bad habbit of binge-reading Korean and Japanese Light Novels/Web Novels.
 - You can talk anything Science anytime.
 - I did invent "Retroactive Differential Flash for Telematics Devices".
-- I secretly studied Human Physiology (Don't glare at me, my mom is a doctor and I had a lot of free time.)
 - I don't give up on learning anything new.
 - I am really nice.
 (Am like the Iron Giant :|, May look big and strong but, have an innocent heart)
 - I am secretly cool :D.